-- If the output of the fstyp command is UFS, continue with Step 9. - If the output of the fstyp command is not UFS, continue with Step 5. - 5.
-Formatting the USB storage device as UFS.
+- If the output of the fstyp command is UFS and you do not wish to change it to ZFS, continue with Step 10. - If the output of the fstyp command is ZFS, continue with Step 11. - If the output of the fstyp command is not UFS or ZFS, continue with Step 6. - 6.
+Formatting the USB storage device as ZFS.